D-Colak-PC/2023-2024-VRC_OverUnder-PCFresh/README.md

 These are the docs for our library: [https://okapilib.github.io/OkapiLib/md_docs_tutorials_index.html](https://okapilib.github.io/OkapiLib/md_docs_tutorials_index.html)

-Remember to comment anything that isn't immediatly readable, or unlabeled parameters
+Remember to comment on anything that isn't immediately readable and understandable

-Create a fork and make a pull request when its ready to be merged back into the competition code.
+Create a fork and make a pull request when it's ready to be merged into main.

-1. Create a fork via github
+1. Create a fork via GitHub
 2. Make your modifications to that fork
 3. Document your changes using detailed commits
 4. Make a pull request back into the main repository
 5. Send a text on the group chat letting everyone know what you did

-## Usage

-For our purposes, offensive is when we are on the side with our goal, and defensive is when we are on the side of the other teams goal.